SQream/sqream_docs/feature_guides/data_encryption_overview.rst

 * Selecting data from an encrypted column.

-.. note:: The ``SELECT`` statement decrypts information by default.
-When executing ``CREATE TABLE AS SELECT``, re-encryption of confidential information is required.
+.. warning:: The ``SELECT`` statement decrypts information by default.
+When executing ``CREATE TABLE AS SELECT``, encrypted information will appear as clear text in the newly created table.

 For more information on the encryption syntax, see :ref:`data_encryption_syntax`.